 2. Which mask should I use?

 The clinical guidelines recommend that everyone be started on a nasal mask because a nasal mask is not as cumbersome as a full-face mask.
 However, most people cannot use a nasal mask because their mouth drops open at night and they breath through their mouth or they have nasal congestion.
 Therefore, I recommend a full-face mask to anyone starting out.
 The Resmed Airtouch F20 Full Face Mask is what I currently use and recommend to anyone who is starting out.
 Most men wear a size large; whereas, most women will wear a size medium or small.
 If you can tolerate a nasal mask, then our most popular nasal mask is the Resmed P10 - please see our mask section.

 3. How much humidity do I need?

 The amount of humidity you need is based on how much dryness you can tolerate.
-For example, I live in the south (North Carolina) where it is always very humid.
+For example, i live in the south (North Carolina) where it is always very humid.
 The humidity is so high that I do not need to put water in the humidifier.
 I wake up and my mouth, tongue, and nose are slightly dry, but not painfully dry to the point that I cannot tolerate it.
 If you live in Texas or a place that is very dry, then you may want to use the humidifier.
 All of my machines come set with the humidity already set at level 4.
 Simply fill the humidifier up with water and try it out at level 4.
 If that is not enough humidity, then I can help you increase your humidity settings to level 8.
 If the dryness is still too painful, then I recommend adding the heated tube for additional humidity.

 4. Do I really need a sleep study?